bhstark2/latency/report.md

 "cut-through" switches, or can add an amount equal to the serialization delay in "store-and-forward" switches.
-The buffering delay is variable, depending on instantaneous traffic load, and can range from 0 to the maximum supported by the switch.
+The buffering delay is variable, depending on instantaneous traffic load, and can range from 0 to the maximum allowed by the switch.
 Many switches used in datacenters are "shallow-buffered" such that the maximum buffering delay is on the order of hundredths of milliseconds, though deep-buffered switches exist as well, supporting maximum buffering delays in the 10s of milliseconds.